On this page

 Health care is provided and general health care provision is available for youth.
 According to the Health Insurance Act state considered insured permanent residents of Estonia under 19 and persons acquiring basic, general secondary, formal vocational or higher education i.e. their costs of health insurance are covered by Estonian Health Insurance Fund.

-Most important health service available in addition to young people is a system of health care services provided in general education schools.
+Most important health service available to young people besides the care by the family doctors, is a system of health care services provided in general education schools.
 The students are provided with health services at school, including activities carried out by nurses financed by the school owner.

 The Government has established a National Institute for Health Development with a task (among others) to support health promotion i.e. the development of a way of life and behaviour which promotes and values people's health, as well as a systematic improvement of a health-supporting physical and social environment.
 One of the areas of activities to support health promotion implemented by the Institute is targeted at children and youth health.
 The Institute provides research and analyses related to the health of children and youth, supports local level networking, develops methodical materials and publications, provides training for specialists working with children and youth.
 The Institute also supports people active in health promotion providing the database of best practices and other relevant information in the dedicated web-portal www.terviseinfo.ee.